rakshit1994/pci-NU/readme.md

 ## NU-PCI

-PCI is a project for taking video conferencing and chat.
+PCI is a project for doing video conferencing and chat.